atheism.davidrand.ca: Living Without Religion | |

 Webmaster's comment:

-In the name of religious freedom, these Christians want the right to express their bigotry more than just verbally: They want the "right" to discriminate against gays, in their business affairs for example.
+In the name of religious freedom, these Christians want the right to express their bigotry more than just verbally:

 At the same time, they obtain special privileges from governments, and seek to extend those privileges.